Instructional and Performance Technology, Ed.D.

 In addition to general University requirements, students seeking the Ed.D. in Instructional and Performance Technology must meet all requirements listed below.

-• Meet all university requirements for final submission of the completed dissertation
+• Meet all university requirements for the final submission of the completed dissertation.

-Students are required to complete all components of the Instructional and Performance Technology Core (24 credit hours), Research and Analysis Core (12 credit hours), and Dissertation (18 credit hours) portions of the degree program.
-Students who have not completed the dissertation-in-practice by the end of the required 54 credit hours will be required to register for one credit of dissertation-in-practice continuation each semester until graduation.
+Students are required to complete all components of the Instructional and Performance Technology Core (24 credit hours), Research and Analysis Core (12 credit hours), and Dissertation (15 credit hours) portions of the degree program.
+Students who have not completed the dissertation by the end of the 51 required credit hours will be required to register for one credit of dissertation continuation each semester until graduation.

 Instructional and Performance Technology Core (24 credit hours)